jpaulm/fbp-tutorial-filter-file/README.md

 ![Combined outputs](docs/Step11-2.png)

 `ConcatStreams` reads and outputs all of its first input, followed by the second input, and so on.
 If `ConcatStreams` could only handle, say, two input streams, it might call them `IN1` and `IN2`, but it can handle any number, so it uses something called an "array port", and the individual connection points are labelled using an indexing notation, e.g. `IN[0]`, `IN[1]`, and so on.
+Do a find for `ConcatStreams` in [compList](http://htmlpreview.github.io/?https://github.com/jpaulm/javafbp/blob/master/compList.html).